While it’s common to do crunches as an abdominal exercise, planks are a great alternative. They can help improve core strength and stability.

 If you want to stretch your sides, side planks with an extended arm can target that individual area of your body.

-While the classic plank is a great go-to exercise, planks can also be modified and added to in order to make it what your body needs.
+While the classic plank is a great go-to exercise, planks can also be modified and added to in order to suit what your body needs.

-Dropping to your forearms in the plank position is one modification you can do, and increasing the length of time holding the pose is another way to maximize the exercise.
+Dropping to your forearms in the plank position is one modification you can do.
+Increasing the length of time you hold the pose is another way to maximize the exercise.
 Start with a 15- to 30-second hold, and increase your time from there.